abdshomad/youtube-transcript-fetcher/README.md

 ## Usage

-1. Enter a YouTube playlist URL or a topic into the input field (e.g., "baking sourdough bread").
+1. Enter a public YouTube playlist URL into the first input field, **OR** search for a topic in the second input field (e.g., "baking sourdough bread").
 2. Click the **"Fetch Playlist"** button.
 3. Wait for the playlist to be fetched and displayed.
 4. Click the **"Get Transcript"** button on any video card.